n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.information-extractor.md

 ## Node parameters

-**Text** defines the input text to extract information from.
+* **Text** defines the input text to extract information from.
 This is usually an expression that references a field from the input items.
 For example, this could be `{{ $json.chatInput }}` if the input is a chat trigger, or `{{ $json.text }}` if a previous node is Extract from PDF.

-**Schema Type** allows you to choose how you want to describe the desired output data format.
+* Use **Schema Type** to choose how you want to describe the desired output data format.
 You can choose between:
     * **From Attribute Description**: This option allows you to define the schema by specifying the list of attributes and their descriptions.
     * **Generate From JSON Example**: Input an example JSON object to automatically generate the schema.
 The node uses the object property types and names.
 It ignores the actual values.
     * **Define Below**: Manually input the JSON schema.
 Read the JSON Schema [guides and examples](https://json-schema.org/learn/miscellaneous-examples){:target=_blank .external-link} for help creating a valid JSON schema.

 ## Node options

-* **System Prompt Template**: This option allows you to change the system prompt that's used for the information extraction.
-Format specification instructions will be appended to the prompt automatically.
+* **System Prompt Template**: Use this option to change the system prompt that's used for the information extraction. n8n automatically appends format specification instructions to the prompt.

 ## Related resources